-Lending to consumers in the right way, isn’t at all straight-forward.
-Faced with online digital customers with little patience, Lenders must rapidly determine the needs, requirements, financial wellbeing and applicability of applicants with little or no direct human conversation.
-And they must do this and get it right, not once, but hundreds if not thousands of times every day.
+Lending to consumers in the right way isn’t at all straight-forward.
+Faced with online digital customers with little patience, lenders must rapidly determine the needs, requirements, financial wellbeing and applicability of applicants with little or no direct human conversation.
+And they must do this and get it right, not once, but hundreds of times every day.

-Pressures from the industry regulator, the Financial Conduct Authority (FCA) to treat customers fairly—remembering that to get this wrong is nowadays an existential threat (remember Wonga?)—adds another layer of risk and commercial pressure to leadership team.
+Pressures from the industry regulator, the Financial Conduct Authority (FCA) to treat customers fairly—remembering that to get this wrong is nowadays an existential threat—adds another layer of risk and commercial pressure to leadership teams.

 How marginal gains and the small stuff helps